victor141516/espoquen/README.md

 # Esponquen - Speech-to-Text Desktop App

-A desktop speech-to-text application for Windows.
+A cross-platform desktop speech-to-text application for Windows and Linux.

 ## Features